mcisysusrs25/attend-forum/blockchain-sol/reserach.md

 Automating Attendance:
 Scenario: A professor doesn’t want to manually check attendance.
 Solution: QR scan → GPS verified → Data written to blockchain automatically.

+-- Thouthts.
+- i need sleep. i am thinking too much do we realy need CA, canit it be simple.

+public private key pairs.
+public - in blockchain to veify private - with students. digital signatures - sared to students to keep unique idendity. - with URL decrpyt the QR with the digital signatures.
+Scans the QR, Allow the Location Access, if within radius, fills the form. and submit.

+Server, validates the request. if any issue return false. rejected. if proof of location and digital signature and a requested session is valid.
+The blockchain stoire the data with the help of public key key.

+-- Professor creates a session, and add all the meta data. - no need to store the metadata in the blockchain.
+Just need to store the sessionID. tat's enough. as it is mapped with other attributes.

+sessionID - uniquely identify the session for which the attendence is being captured. two session can not have an same id.

+- let me thinnk